digin-energi/produktdata-public/README.md

   * typeDesignation : String  Public, A string that defines the code of the wire as per the standard EN50182 ( for bare wires) or CENELEC HD 361 S4 (for cables) or any other regional or local standard.

 ### **BundledCableInfo**
-Information of multicore cable.
+Information of bundled cable.

 ### **OpticalFibreCableInfo**
-An optical fibre cable
+An optical fibre cable.

 </ul></details></ul></ol>

 > Conductors

-> OverheadLines (`no extension require`)
+> OverheadLines (`no extension required`)

 > EarthGroundWire